allrob23/pymop-artifacts-rv/pymop/README.md

 ### Command-line option 1:

---path: Specifies the path to the folder containing the specifications.
+`--path`: Specifies the path to the folder containing the specifications.

 ```bash
 pytest tests --path=PATH